-The UK was in the top 10 foreign investors in the Philippines from 2015-2018 (Philippines Statistic Authority, 2019).
 UK business, telecoms and financial services have a strong presence and are well recognised, whilst electrical, machinery and pharmaceutical goods (amongst a wide range of others) are the most popular goods.

-The government is also actively making it easier to do business in the country to encourage new business.
+The government is also actively making it easier to do business in the country, to encourage new business.

 Philippines is spreading government and economic activity right across its provinces to become less reliant on its capital city.
 Infrastructure and transport are being improved, locations to base a business are varied, industries are diverse, and growth outside of the city is encouraged.

 Philippines: at a glance

 Want to see more on Philippines?
 Sign up for additional market data, content specific to your product or sector and to compare Philippines side by side with other markets.

 There are opportunities for UK companies across a broad range of industries.
 Our trade advisers in Philippines have identified particular opportunities for UK businesses in the following sectors: